mozilla/taar/README.md

 ```

+## Testing

+TAARLite will respond with suggestions given an addon GUID.

+A sample URL path may look like this:

+`/taarlite/api/v1/addon_recommendations/uBlock0%40raymondhill.net/`

+TAAR will treat any client ID with only repeating digits (ie: 0000) as
+a test client ID and will return a dummy response.

+A URL with the path : `/v1/api/recommendations/0000000000/` will
+return a valid JSON result

 ## A note on cdist optimization.
 cdist can speed up distance computation by a factor of 10 for the computations we're doing.
 We can use it without problems on the canberra distance calculation.